wlg1/wlg1.github.io/notion/expms/Experimental Records/Locating Shared Circuits/EMNLP overall plan.md

     - months
 - circuits (and sub-circs) ablated on prompts (pair)

+- try both entire circuits and top-50 subset of it on prompts
+- list of intersecting component sets (new nb for each; put this in folder)
+    - EN with incr +1

+        llama2_ablate_prompts_ENcircs.ipynb

+    - SP with incr +1
+    - EN with SP
+    - numeral seqs (diff intervals)
+    - EN, +1 with addition
+    - Addition with mutp
+    - EN, +1 with multp?
+    - All

 - things to make
+    - mean ablate
+    - ablate by pos
+    - ablate by edges?
 - things MADE
     - ✅ logit diff of multiple tokens